YuLab-SMU/DOSE/docs/cross-species-disease-interpretation-roadmap.md

 ```

 `qualifier` must be retained from `phenotype.hpoa`.
 Negated annotations such as
 `NOT` must never enter a positive phenotype profile.
-They should be retained as
-conflicting or absent evidence so that explanations can distinguish an
-explicitly absent phenotype from an unannotated phenotype.
+Relative to a queried
+profile they are represented as `direction = "conflict"`; `direction =
+"missing"` is reserved for unavailable or unannotated evidence.
+Explanations
+must distinguish explicit absence from lack of annotation.

 #### Human disease gene evidence table